Alex Baumann

 jeremy taggart

-Jeremy Taggart is the drummer for the Canadian rock band Our Lady Peace.
+Jeremy Taggart was the drummer for the Canadian rock band Our Lady Peace.
 In addition to his musical achievements, Jeremy is a public speaker and a TV and radio host.

 Read Jeremy Taggart’s full bio »